qiskit-community/qiskit-metal/docs/README.md

 ﻿# Docs for Qiskit Metal

+In the future, users will not need to build their own docs.
+However, during early-access, these docs must be built by the user.

 This folder contains the doc file src.
-We use sphinx to build the docs.
+We use sphinx to build the docs. _Docs may take up to 15 minutes to build._

 ## The automated method